SysKitTeam/docs-securitymanager/product-updates/security-manager-2-release-note.md

 __Release date:__ May 16, 2018

 ## Features
 * __SharePoint Online and On-Premises Snapshots__ are now available in SysKit Security Manager!
-Apart from being able to manage SharePoint Online and On-Premise permissions, you can now take snapshot of all your site collections and Office 365 groups.
+In addition to being able to manage SharePoint Online and On-Premises permissions, you can now take snapshots of all your site collections and Office 365 groups.

-* Use the __Permissions Reports__ section to gather valuable information about structure, granted permissions, broken permissions inheritance, and more.
+* Use the __Permissions Reports__ screen to gather valuable information about structure, granted permissions, broken permissions inheritance , and more.
 Learn more about reports available in this version.

 * Compare SharePoint Online and On-Premises permissions for a selected securable object, as well as track permissions differences using the __Compare Wizard__.
 The following Compare options are available:
     * Compare permissions with a previous snapshot